Waqf: Property

-The property dedicated to waqf is generally immovable, such as estate.
+The property dedicated to waqf is generally immovable, such as an estate.
 All movable goods can also form waqf, according to most Islamic jurists.
-The Hanafis, however, also allow most movable goods to be dedicated to a waqf with some restrictions.
+The Hanafi school, however, also allows most movable goods to be dedicated to a waqf with some restrictions.
 Some jurists have argued that even gold and silver (or other currency) can be designated as waqf.

+Documents listing endowments (waqfiyyas) often include the name of the endower, the listed property or fiscal unit, the endowed fraction (in 24-qarats), and a description of its boundary.
+The boundary descriptions start in Islamic direction of prayer and go counterclockwise by listing different landscape elements.
+Endowment deeds most often include the conditions of the endowment and its administration.

 Beneficiaries

-The beneficiaries of the waqf can be persons and public utilities.
-The founder can specify which persons are eligible for benefit (such the founder's family, entire community, only the poor, travelers).
-Public utilities such as mosques, schools, bridges, graveyards and drinking fountains can be the beneficiaries of a waqf.
-Modern legislation divides the waqf as "charitable causes", in which the beneficiaries are the public or the poor, and "family" waqf, in which the founder makes the beneficiaries his relatives.
+The beneficiaries of the waqf can be individuals and public utilities.
+The founder can specify which persons are eligible for benefits (such as the founder's family, the entire community, only the poor, or travellers).
+Public utilities such as mosques, schools, bridges, graveyards, and drinking fountains can be the beneficiaries of a waqf.
+Modern legislation categorizes the waqf into two types: "charitable causes," where the beneficiaries are the public or the poor, and "family" waqf, where the founder designates their relatives as beneficiaries.
 There can also be multiple beneficiaries.
-For example, the founder may stipulate that half the proceeds go to his family, while the other half go to the poor.
+For example, the founder may stipulate that half the proceeds go to their family, while the other half goes to the poor.

 Valid beneficiaries must satisfy the following conditions: